Examples of CRM

 To say that the retail industry has changed massively in the past decade is an understatement – and the change continues at a dizzying pace.
 Retailers that are defining the future of shopping are those that adopt innovative technology and create personal, compelling, and rave-worthy experiences.

-CRM for retail provides the platform retailers need to deliver the hyper-personalised shopping experiences that customers crave.
+CRM for retail provides the platform retailers need to deliver the hyper-personalized shopping experiences that customers crave.
 With customer data flowing through a CRM system, retailers can identify, predict, and anticipate unspoken needs and take action with data-based decisions.
-A practical application is the implementation of a modern loyalty program – armed with data, retailers can deliver timely, personalised offers within the context of the customer’s shopping activities.
+A practical application is the implementation of a modern loyalty program – armed with data, retailers can deliver timely, personalized offers within the context of the customer’s shopping activities.

 The power of machine learning, AI, and IoT can also be harnessed to engage customers throughout their shopping journey.
-Sensors monitoring consumption can trigger personalised product replenishment offers.
-Automatic product recommendations based on past buying behaviour can prompt the next purchases.
+Sensors monitoring consumption can trigger personalized product replenishment offers.
+Automatic product recommendations based on past buying behavior can prompt the next purchases.
 Virtual reality (VR) and augmented reality (AR) can be used to create immersive simulations that allow users to interact with digital content – for smart clothing fittings, virtual furniture layout, room design, and more.